blind-oracle/cortex-tenant/README.md

 Cortex tenants (separate namespaces where metrics are stored to and queried from) are identified by `X-Scope-OrgID` HTTP header on both writes and queries.

-Problem is that Prometheus can't be configured to send this header.
-And even if it was possible to set it in the remote write configuration - it would be the same for all jobs.
+~~Problem is that Prometheus can't be configured to send this header~~ Actually in some recent version (year 2021 onwards) this functionality was added, but the tenant is the same for all jobs.
 This makes it impossible to use a single Prometheus (or an HA pair) to write to multiple tenants.

 This software solves the problem using the following logic: